Why I Became a Naturopath

 “I’m asking your body what it needs.”

-If you really analyze what a conventional medical doctor does, he asks you your symptoms when you walk in the door.
-He then translates what you say into Latin to give you a diagnosis.
+Sidenote: If you really listen to the dialogue with a conventional medical doctor, you'll see that your symptoms are merely translated into Latin to give you a diagnosis.
 It sounds very important.
 But honestly, the word 'sinusitis' is Latin for inflamed nasal passages.
-He gave you no new information; he merely translated it into another language and called it an important word.
-Hmm.
+He gave you no new information; he merely translated it into another language and used that now-important word to assign the associated drug.
+He won't know if it will work or if you'll have a reaction to it until your next appointment when you tell him.